golf1052/code-sync/README.md

 # CodeSync
 A VSCode extension that syncs extensions, settings, snippets, and keybindings using your favorite file synchronization service (OneDrive, Dropbox, Google Drive, etc.)

+## Toggle Status Bar Icon
+With 2.4.0 you can now toggle the CodeSync status bar icon.
+After upgrading to this version if you do not see the status bar icon open the Command Palette and run **CodeSync: Toggle status bar icon** and it will appear again.

 ## Local Settings
 With 2.3.0 CodeSync brings support for local settings.
 Need a specific setting to be different between your computers?
 This feature is for you.
 Here's how to use it: